EricContino/loanPayoffCalculator/README.md

-# mortgagePayoffCalculator
+# loanPayoffCalculator
-A CLI tool to calculator the when a mortgage will be paid off
+A CLI tool to calculator the when a loan will be paid off